Data Quality & Governance

 Profiling Tools

-- Einstein Analytics / CRM Analytics — Dashboard-based data quality monitoring
+- Einstein Analytics / CRM Analytics (formerly Tableau CRM): Dashboard-based data quality monitoring

 Deduplication

 Duplicates are the most visible data quality problem.
-Salesforce provides native deduplication tools, but a CTA must design a comprehensive strategy.
+Salesforce provides native deduplication tools, but a CTA must design a broader strategy.

 Native Salesforce Dedup